 The testing infrastructure is described in details in the 3D Slicer Improves Testing for Pull Requests Using Docker and CircleCI blog post.

-After changes are integrated, every evening at 10pm EST (3am UTC), Slicer build bots (aka factories) will build, test and package Slicer application and all its extensions on Linux, MacOSX and Windows.
-Results are published daily on CDash and developers introducing changes introducing build or test failures are notified by email.
+After changes are integrated, every evening at 10pm EST (3am UTC), Slicer build bots (aka factories) will build, test and package the Slicer application and all its extensions on Linux, macOS and Windows.
+Results are published daily on CDash (Stable & Preview) and developers that introduced changes resulting in build or test failures are notified by email.

-- Given the topic of interest, initiate discussion on the mailing list.
+- Given the topic of interest, initiate discussion on the Slicer forum.

 - Identify a small circle of community members that are interested to study the topic in more depth.

 - Take the discussion off the general list, work on the analysis of options and alternatives, summarize findings on the wiki or similar.
 Labs page are usually a good ground for such summary.

 - Announce on the Slicer forum the in-depth discussion of the topic for the Slicer Community hangout, encourage anyone that is interested in weighing in on the topic to join the discussion.
 If there is someone who is interested to participate in the discussion, but cannot join the meeting due to conflict, they should notify the leaders of the given project and identify the time suitable for everyone.

 - Hopefully, reach consensus at the hangout and proceed with the agreed plan.